railsuser2014/openobject-doc-book-en/source/book/3/3_9/journals.rst

 	Conversely, to simplify data entry the journal view for the bank is quite different from one of the invoicing journals.

-You can also create a sequence for each journal.
+You can create a sequence for each journal.
 This sequence gives the automatic numbering for accounting entries.
 Or several journals can use the same sequence if you want to define one for them all.